simjunky/Leelo/FixList.md

 8. `CostOperation[...]ST` again has the problem of € in GAMS comment, but should be in k$
 9. Conversion technologies mix around in between being installed in MWh or MW... which one is it?
 10. Why is the `CostOperationFixL` in Excels `InputsL` a) in k-Euro/MW and b) rounded to full euros (ok, its just the view, not the Data.)?
 Or other point on this Excel-Sheet: Why is so much calculated within Excel? and not by the programm, which would reduce the number of inputs and thereby comlexity for the user.
+11. Is Excels `InputsH`'s `Pmin(Data)` even used (seems as not) and what is the difference to `PMinH`?
+12. Why do "Equivalent ROR" exist (speedup?)?
+Why is Excels `InputsROR` -> `PMaxROR` rounded to 100's MW and not the regular sum taken?
+13. Why is there a need for an auxiliary ROR generator? (same with the dummy H)

 ## Open questions